bcgov/NotifyBC/docs/docs/getting-started/web-console.md

 ## Ip whitelisting authentication

 The API calls you made with API explorer as well as API calls made by web console from localhost are by default authenticated as [super-admin requests](../overview/#architecture) because localhost is in [admin ip list](../config-adminIpList/) by default.
-Super-admin authentication status is indicated by the <span class="material-icons">verified_user</span>
+Ip whitelisting authentication status is indicated by the <span class="material-icons">verified_user</span>
 icon on top right corner of web console.

 To see the result of non super-admin requests, you can choose one of the following methods